microchip-pic-avr-examples/avr128db48-getting-started-with-xoschf/README.md

 # Getting Started with External High-Frequency Oscillator on AVR® DB MCUs

-The High Frequency Crystal Oscillator (XOSCHF) enables the use of an external crystal or an external clock signal up to 32MHz.
+The High Frequency Crystal Oscillator (XOSCHF) enables the use of an external crystal or an external clock signal up to 32 MHz.
 This can be used as a clock source for the Main Clock (CLK_MAIN), the Real-Time Counter (RTC) and the 12-Bit Timer/Counter Type D (TCDn).

 The Clock Failure Detection (CFD) feature can be used to detect if the output from a clock source stops and can switch the Main Clock to a different clock source to continue operation or shut down operation safely.